FlowFuse/nr-project-nodes/README.md

 ### Prerequisites

  - FlowFuse 0.8+ running with an active EE license and its integrated MQTT Broker
+ - FlowFuse 1.14+ for communicating with application assigned devices

 Alternatively, you can [sign up to FlowFuse Cloud](https://flowfuse.com/product/) now to try these nodes out.